phu0ngng/nccl/doc/source/usage/communicators.rst

   if (checkTimeout() == true || state != ncclSuccess) abortFlag = true;

-  /* sync global error. */
+  /* sync abortFlag among all healthy ranks. */ reportErrorGlobally(abortFlag, &globalFlag);
-  reportErrorGlobally(abortFlag, &globalFlag);

   if (globalFlag) {
-    /* time is out or initialization fails, just abort and restart. */ ncclCommAbort(comm);
+    /* time is out or initialization fails, every rank need to abort and restart. */ ncclCommAbort(comm);
     /* restart NCCL; this is a user implemented function, it might include
      * resource clean and ncclCommInitRankConfig() to create new communicators. */